 A mismatch in resource requests and project deadlines risks injecting extra workloads to existing schedules, with no breathing space within tasks.
 Not only do productivity lapses occur in line with the duration and difficulty of tasks but costs and timelines also overrun.

 The solution to the operations management problem of coordinating remote and on-site work is to make use of what-if analytics.
-‘What-If’ is a forecasting technique to foresee favorable billable hours for future work.
+‘What-If’ is a resource forecasting technique to foresee favorable billable hours for future work.
 It generates skill-matches against true availability thus ensuring requests placed for adequate resources are resolved in time.

 Once you coordinate effort estimates and actual availability of different resourcing contracts, resources can be tentatively assigned.
 By comparing your workforce’s actual and planned availability, changes made to future schedules are communicated instantly to concerned teams.
 The flexibility inserted into the project calendar lets you accommodate part-time hours typical of a gig economy.
 Different resourcing contracts with hyper-specialty skills can then be contracted to pool in their efforts within the stipulated timeline.